 <<Counterparty>>

-Reference: Hess Energy Service Company , LLC

-Guaranty of Trading Obligations
+Reference: Hess Energy Service Company Guaranty of Trading Obligations

-In consideration of ________________ (“Company”) agreeing at the request of Amerada Hess Corporation, 1185 Avenue of the Americas, New York, New York 10036 (the “Guarantor”) to enter into and execute spot and forward purchase and sales agreements, swap transactions and other derivative transactions in crude oil, natural gas and petroleum products from time to time with Hess Energy Trading Company, LLC, Hess Energy Trading Company (UK) Limited and Hess Energy Services Company, LLC (individually or collectively, “HESS”), the Guarantor does hereby guarantee irrevocably and unconditionally the payment and performance by HESS of all obligations and liabilities, whether now in existence or hereafter arising, of HESS to Company.yHESS
+In consideration of ________________ (“Company”) agreeing at the request of Amerada Hess Corporation, 1185 Avenue of the Americas, New York, New York 10036 (“Guarantor”) to enter into and execute spot and forward purchase and sales agreements, swap transactions and other derivative transactions in crude oil, natural gas and petroleum products (“Transactions”) from time to time with Hess Energy Trading Company, LLC, Hess Energy Trading Company (UK) Limited and Hess Energy Services Company, LLC (individually or collectively, “HESS”), the Guarantor does hereby guarantee irrevocably and unconditionally the payment, upon demand, by HESS of all obligations arising from the Transactions, whether now in existence or hereafter arising, of HESS to Company.
+This guaranty extends to performance where either physical delivery or physical receipt is required of HESS.

-The Guarantor hereby waives notice of acceptance of this guaranty and notice of any obligation or liability to which it may apply, and waives presentment, demand for payment or performance, protest, notice of dishonor, non-payment or non-performance of any such obligation or liability, suit or the taking of other action by Company against, and any other notice to, HESS, the Guarantor or others.
+The Guarantor hereby waives notice of acceptance of this guaranty and notice of any obligation to which it may apply, and, except as provided in this guaranty, waives presentment, demand for payment and performance where covered by this guaranty, protest, notice of dishonor, non-payment or non-performance of any such obligation, suit or the taking of other action by Company against, and any other notice to, HESS, the Guarantor or others.

-Company may at any time and from time to time without notice or consent of the Guarantor and without impairing or releasing the obligation or liability of Guarantor to Company, (1) HESSmake any change in the terms of any obligation or liability of HESS to Company, (2) take or fail to take any action in respect of any security for any obligation or liability of HESS to Company, (3) exercise or refrain from exercising any rights against HESS or others, or (4) compromise or subordinate any obligation or liability of HESS to Company including any security therefor.
+Company may at any time and from time to time without notice or consent of the Guarantor and without impairing or releasing the obligation of Guarantor to Company, (1) agree with HESS to make any change in the terms of any obligation of HESS to Company, (2) take or fail to take any action in respect of any security for any obligation of HESS to Company, (3) exercise or refrain from exercising any rights against HESS or others, or (4) compromise or subordinate any obligation of HESS to Company including any security therefor.

-Any other suretyship defenses are hereby waived by the Guarantor.

-This guaranty shall continue in full force and effect until the opening of business on the 30th fifteenth business day after Company receives written notice of termination from the Guarantor at the above address.
-It is understood and agreed, however, that notwithstanding any such termination this guaranty shall continue in full force and effect with respect to all obligations and liabilities (i) which shall have been incurred prior to such termination, and (ii) which shall have been incurred after such termination pursuant to any contract entered into by HESS prior to such termination.
-Guarantor further agrees that this guaranty shall continue to be effective or be reinstated, as the case may be, if at any time payment, or any part thereof, of any obligation or liability of HESS guaranteed hereunder is rescinded or must otherwise be reinstated or returned due to bankruptcy or insolvency laws or otherwise.
+This guaranty shall continue in full force and effect until the opening of business on the fifteenth business day after Company receives written notice of termination from the Guarantor at the above address.
+It is understood, however, that notwithstanding any such termination taking effect, this guaranty shall continue in full force and effect with respect to all obligations guaranteed hereunder (i) which have been incurred prior to such termination, and (ii) which have been incurred after such termination pursuant to any Transactions entered into by HESS prior to such termination.
+Guarantor further states that this guaranty shall continue to be effective or be reinstated, as the case may be, if at any time payment, or any part thereof, of any obligation of HESS guaranteed hereunder is rescinded or must otherwise be reinstated or returned due to bankruptcy or insolvency laws or otherwise.

-The foregoing is a guaranty of payment, where applicable and performance and Company may make demand directly on Guarantor for such payment or performance upon default by HESS HESSwithout being required to exhaust any remedies it may have against HETCO.

-The Guarantor will reimburse Company for reasonable attorney fees necessarily incurred by Company in collection of payments or enforcement of performance hereunder.
+This guaranty is one of payment and performance, where applicable.
+Company is to make written demand directly on Guarantor for such payment and performance upon default by HESS.
+In addition, the Guarantor, upon demand, will reimburse Company for reasonable attorney fees necessarily incurred by Company in collection of payments or enforcement of performance hereunder.
+Except as to applicable statutes of limitation, delay by Company in making demand will not alter Guarantor’s obligation under this guaranty and Company will not be required to exhaust any remedies it may have against HESS.

-are to service, telex number 82935 answerback AHTOG UF for Guarantor, , .
+Notices and demands are to be made via delivery service, telex number 82935 answerback AHTOG UF for Guarantor, or certified mail, postage prepaid and return receipt requested, and are effective upon receipt.
 Any notice to Guarantor or demand on Guarantor must be made to the attention of Vice President, Commodities Trading.